A Budget BBQ For A Tenner with ASDA & #CBias

 - To serve, sprinkle with sea salt.

-My boy set up the table with crockery, cutlery, napkins and condiments, while hubs cooked the grub.
+My boy set up the table with crockery, cutlery, napkins, and condiments, while hubs cooked the grub.

 With everything ready and the sun shining, it was time to enjoy our budget BBQ and to see if it was a tenner well spent!

 Our budget barbecue was a success!
-The different kinds of burgers I made went down well, and there was enough to feed a family of 4…although we are a family of 3, I’ve got a teenage boy who likes to eat and a husband the same!!
+The different kinds of burgers I made went down well, and there was enough to feed a family of 4…although we are a family of 3, I’ve got a teenage boy who likes to eat and a husband who is the same!!

 The coals on the BBQ were still red hot about an hour later, so I got the dessert ready.
 I used canned fruits, but you could just as easily do this with fresh fruit instead.
 (As I have done in the past).
 And in case you are wondering, we did change the grill – we didn’t use the same one we’d been grilling meat on!